AO-StreetArt/CLyman/README.rst

 - Configurable Logic
 - Scalable microservice design

-CLyman is a part of the AO Distributed Visualization Server, along with `Crazy Ivan <https://github.com/AO-StreetArt/CrazyIvan>`__.
+CLyman is a part of the AO Aesel Project, along with `Crazy Ivan <https://github.com/AO-StreetArt/CrazyIvan>`__.
 It therefore utilizes the `DVS Interface library <https://github.com/AO-StreetArt/DvsInterface>`__, also